lazirpascual/spacestagram-shopify/README.md

 - This app was created in React using Typescript
 - Material-UI and CSS were used to style and design the application
 - Components were built to be as modularized and reusable as possible
+- Unit tests were conducted through Jest and React-Testing-Libary

 # Application Progress